Purplebricks: Brand and marketing

-Purplebricks' commission-free, hybrid agency business model was intended to disrupt the UK residential property market, and marketing has been a central element of the company's business strategy.
+Purplebricks' commission-free, hybrid agency business model was intended to disrupt the UK residential property market.
+Marketing has been a central element of the company's business strategy.
 In 2016, Purplebricks began using the tagline "commisery", meaning the misery home sellers feel about paying commission, to distinguish itself from traditional real estate agencies.
 A full advertising campaign about the concept followed the next year, and ran extensively in the UK, US, and Australia.
 The campaign won an Effectiveness Award from the Institute of Practitioners in Advertising in 2018 for demonstrating proof on payback on marketing communications, as the campaign contributed to a 218 percent growth in revenue.

 In 2019, Purplebricks was added to the Superbrands list, which tracks consumer perception of brand and marketing activity.
 Purplebricks' presence on the list was seen as an indication that the company had established itself as a household name.
 In 2020, Purplebricks claimed to have achieved 98 percent brand awareness within the UK.

-In 2021, Purplebricks arranged a product placement in the British soap opera series Coronation Street.
+In 2021, Purplebricks arranged a product placement on the British soap opera series Coronation Street.
 The company was featured as the estate agent that would be selling the show's fictional Rovers Return Inn.
-The appearance of the Purplebricks sign above the pub marked the first time a firm had integrated a product into one of the show’s storylines.
+The appearance of the Purplebricks sign above the pub marked the first time a firm had integrated a product into one of the show's storylines.

+In 2024, ITV agreed to support Strike/Purplebricks with £1.5 million in convertible loan notes.
+However, only a few months later, the BBC heavily criticised Purplebricks following numerous complaints from unsatisfied clients whose homes failed to sell.
+These clients reported having to pay for a purportedly free service that did not succeed in finding buyers.